clening/MastodonPrivacyGuide/README.md

 [^5]: I highlight this here for one reason: Under the GDPR and other laws, there are usually exceptions for purely 'household or personal use'.
 It's why email providers like Protonmail are generally considered processors, but not controllers and the data they manage -- and the controller is the data subject [Recital 18](https://gdpr-info.eu/recitals/no-18/).
 They're not generally making decisions on the means and purposes of processing -- that's being decided by the data subjects themelves.
 By contrast, Google does all sorts of stuff with email - all that smart suggestions nonsense, and targeted advertising, and bubbling up helpful suggestions.
 They're firmly in the controller camp.

 Based on the kinds of leeway that admins of instances get, and some recent decisions, notably the 2019 _Fashion ID_ case (CJEU, C-40/17 - Fashion ID), instance admins are _likely_ to be seen as controllers or at least joint controllers.

+[^6]: I absolutely get that this is hard, because once data is shared with other servers/users, it may be effectively impossible to claw it back. ## I would love some additional insights here on the standards to provide a better set of suggestions.